 So if you’re trying to make some babies, maybe skip the wine and share some inositol with your lover.
-Nothing says romance like regulating insulin* *Sexy inositol powder face*
+Nothing says romance like regulating insulin.

-Because Inositol reduces insulin by increasing insulin sensitivity, it improves metabolic conditions such as diabetes, obesity, autoimmune conditions, neurodegenerative diseases, acne, ovarian issues, and even cancer.
+Because inositol reduces insulin by increasing the body’s insulin sensitivity, it improves metabolic conditions such as diabetes, obesity, autoimmune conditions, neurodegenerative diseases, acne, ovarian issues, and even cancer.

 Inositol increases density of dopamine and serotonin receptors, which can improve mood, cognition and neuroregulation.
 By lowering insulin levels Inositol also facilitates the easy entrance of Amino Acids into the cell where they can be turned into important neurotransmitters like serotonin, dopamine, gaba, and glutamate.